phdonner/phdonner/README.md

 ## Markdown, Powershell, HTML

-Our project is based on the assumption that we are experiencing the first phases of an emerging mode of prodoction.
+Our project is based on the assumption that we are experiencing the first phases of an emerging mode of production.
 In the information society, the major aspects of production are dependent on information technology.
 We don't want to be spectators of that process, but active agents.
 Deep understanding and early adoption of the new tools can be an asset in rural, scarcely populated environments.

 I would like to collaborate with others willing to contribute in development of PowerShell automation as a way of empowering rural developers.
 We would like to state an example how bottom-up oriented, open source voluntary collaboration can be a smart concept which wins over passivating, profit-based top-down work.
 Here I'll start quite modestly by producing a bilingual tutorial on methods of setting up a low-cost computer environment, which enables rural developers to produce HTML pages.
 This task will be achieved without resorting to commercial services, such as Facebook.
 Let's see where the project takes us.